GrzegorzKozub/arch/README.md

 ## Wayland

 Currently enabled on Intel.
-Visual Studio Code is running in native Wayland.
-Kitty, Brave and KeePassXC are running on XWayland.
+Kitty and Visual Studio Code run in native Wayland.
+Brave and KeePassXC run on XWayland.

 ### Problems